 Jeffery’s work and competition accomplishments speak to his passion and perseverance, his commitment to hard work and teamwork, and his strengths in organization and presentation.
 All of his efforts payed off as his dream of winning a gold medal was realized as a member of Culinary Team Canada at the 2012 World Culinary Olympics in Erfurt, Germany.

-Jeffery also divides his time as an instructor at Vancouver Community College, consults for various Restaurants and establishments along with managing his Catering and Char Blue Spice Line.
+Jeffery divides his time consulting for various Restaurants and establishments along with managing his Catering and Char Blue Spice Line.